ROLE DESCRIPTION: BOARD MEMBER

-- Serving as a trusted advisor to the CEO and/or Board Chair to inform the development and implementation of WHI’s strategic plan
+- Serving as a trusted advisor to the Executive Officer and/or Board Chair to inform the development and implementation of WHI’s strategic plan

 - Reviewing outcomes and metrics created by WHI for evaluating its impact, and regularly measuring its performance and effectiveness using those metrics; reviewing agenda and supporting materials prior to board and committee meetings